jose-ng/api-node-basic/Tutorial/Module-3/1_GRAPHQL.md

 - `typeDefs` define the `User` type, the queries `getUser` and `listUsers`, and the mutations `createUser`, `updateUser`, and `deleteUser`.
 - `resolvers` provide the logic to handle these queries and mutations, interacting with an in-memory list of users.

-### Queries

-In GraphQL, all queries are made via POST requests to the exposed endpoint, and every request returns a 202 status.

 ### Type System